pingryiRT/DistributedComputing-Docs/paper.md

 (TODO write this out)
 * Propose
 * Accept
 * Complete -- Maybe the worker can just directly inform the master upon work completion?
-Does it need to be [ublically timestamped?
+Does it need to be publicly timestamped?
 * Verify -- Signed by the master confirming that the work has been done and updating the reputations of both master and worker.
 * Abort -- Can be sent by a worker when they no longer wish to perform the work or by the master if the worker is unresponsive for a certain pre-arranged amount of time (eg. worker experience a power failure)
 * Report -- For reporting cheaters